Set up as a charitable trust in 1990, the Foundation raises private funds for projects of strategic importance at Victoria.

 The Board of Trustees is responsible for ensuring all donated funds are correctly managed, invested and disbursed.
 In the first instance, this role is carried out by Board Members on the Foundation’s Finance, Risk and Investment Committee, who receive monthly reports on funding for all projects.

-On a day-to-day basis, the monitoring role is carried out by the Foundation’s Executive Director who ensures that donors’ objectives and expectations are met.
+On a day-to-day basis, the monitoring role is carried out by the Development Office who ensure that donors’ objectives and expectations are met.

 - project reports